-A new building on the Development Site that would be developed to the RWCDS's maximum building envelope (e.g., up to a maximum height of 395 feet) would have the potential to result in significant adverse contextual impacts to historic resources.
-The Applicant intends to submit a revised Land Use Application between the publication of the DEIS and the FEIS and the height, proportion, and massing of the building will therefore be refined between the publication of the DEIS and the FEIS; the FEIS will identify changes to the maximum building envelope and reflect a building massing that is consistent with the LPC-approved design.
-The incorporation of these changes is anticipated to eliminate potential contextual impacts on the surrounding historic district.
-However, for the purposes of the DEIS, this impact would remain unmitigated.
+For the purposes of the FEIS, a new building on the Development Site that would be developed to the RWCDS's maximum building envelope (e.g., up to a maximum height of 395 feet) would have the potential to result in significant adverse contextual impacts to historic resources.
+The Applicant has withdrawn the application for the previously proposed building and submitted a revised Land Use Application consistent with the LPC-approved designs between the publication of the DEIS and the FEIS, which is considered in the FEIS as the Reduced Impact Alternative.

 The intersections of Pearl Street and Beekman Street, Pearl Street and Dover Street, and Pearl Street and Robert F. Wagner Sr. Place could not be fully mitigated during one of more analysis peak hours; therefore, these unmitigated impacts would constitute unavoidable significant adverse impacts.
-Subject to continuing review by the New York City Department of Transportation (DOT), some of the analyses and mitigation conclusions presented in the DEIS could change and may be revised, as needed, for the FEIS.

-For the southeast corner of Pearl Street and Frankfort Street during the weekday midday and PM peak hours, a six-foot corner curb extension has been identified to fully mitigate impacts.
+With regard to the significant adverse pedestrian impacts at the southeast corner of Pearl Street and Frankfort Street during the weekday midday and PM peak hours, a six-foot corner curb extension has been identified to fully mitigate these impacts as summarized in "Mitigation."
 As part of the curb extension, a "No Standing Anytime" parking regulation would need to be installed along the north curb of the eastbound receiving side of Dover Street for approximately 40 feet, which would remove two on-street parking spaces dedicated to the Human Resources Administration.
 The feasibility of these measures would be subject to approval by DOT prior to implementation, and should they be deemed infeasible and no alternative mitigation measures can be identified, then the identified significant adverse pedestrian impacts would constitute unavoidable significant adverse impacts.